btrask/stronglink/README.md

 Juan didn't like the idea of content addresses as links, which I think is critical for a notetaking system.
 If IPFS has a standard mount-point, then for example `file:///ipfs/[hash]` could work.

-I think that algorithm names should be human readable in links, whereas he wants to [encode them in hexadecimal](https://github.com/jbenet/multihash).
+I think that algorithm names should be human readable in links, whereas he proposes to [encode them in hexadecimal](https://github.com/jbenet/multihash).

 **How does this project compare to [Named Data Networking](https://en.wikipedia.org/wiki/Named_data_networking)?**
 I didn't hear about NDN until fairly recently, but it sounds like close to the same thing done at the networking layer rather than the application/storage layer.
 On top of the difficulty of deploying a new network, I suspect NDN has an incentive problem.
 When you shout your request into the network, why would any given system bother to respond?
 Maybe if it can attach its own ads to the content you requested, it would, but I don't think we (users or content producers) want that.
 Or maybe the expectation is for everyone's ISP to become their resolver, but I don't want them to have any more power than they already do.